-11.3.
+- 11.3.
 Failure of Basic Assumption.
-As discussed above, in order to be excused under $\S 2-615(a)$ , a contingency must occur, the non-occurrence of which was a basic assumption on which the contract was made.
+As discussed above, in order to be excused under § 2-615(a), a contingency must occur, the non-occurrence of which was a basic assumption on which the contract was made. - 11.3.1.

-11.3.1.
 First, the Comments indicate that a contingency must occur which was "unforeseen."
 Comment 1 refers to "unforeseen supervening circumstances not within the contemplation of the parties at the time of contracting."
 Comment 4 refers to an "unforeseen contingency which alters the essential nature of the performance."
 However, complete non-foreseeability is not the test.
 "After all, as Williston has said, practically any occurrence can be foreseen but whether the foreseeability is sufficient to render unacceptable the defense of impossibility is 'one of degree'. . . ."
 Opera Co. of Boston v.
 Wolf Trap Foundation for the Performing Arts, 817 F.2d 1094, 1101-02 (4th Cir.
 1987).

-11.3.2.
+A better test might be whether, if reasonable parties had addressed the issue, they would have considered it a contingency that would discharge performance. - 11.3.2.
 Second, as noted by the court in Transatlantic Financing Corp. v.
 United States, 363 F.2d 312, 315 (D.C.
 Cir.
 1966), even if there is an unforeseen contingency, the risk of the non-occurrence of that contingency "must not have been allocated either by agreement or by custom."
-If one or the other of the parties assume a risk, even if all of the particulars of that risk are not discussed or known in advance, "this fact should legitimately cause us to judge the impracticability of performance ... in stricter terms than we would were the contingency unforeseen."
+If one or the other of the parties assume a risk, even if all of the particulars of that risk are not discussed or known in advance, "this fact should legitimately cause us to judge the impracticability of performance ... in stricter terms than we would were the contingency unforeseen." - 11.3.3.

-11.3.3.
 Other courts have also noted that in order to successfully assert the affirmative defense of commercial impracticability, the party must show that the unforeseen event upon which excuse is predicated is due to factors beyond the party's control.
 Roth Steel Products v.
 Sharon Steel Corp., 705 F.2d 134, 149-50 (6th Cir.
-1983).

-11.3.4.
-Two relatively frequent "contingencies" which give rise to the applicability of UCC § 2-615 include failure of a source of supply and unexpected increases in costs.
+1983). - 11.3.4.
+Two relatively frequent "contingencies" which give rise to the applicability of § 2-615 include failure of a source of supply and unexpected increases in costs.
 For example, Hunts agrees to deliver 1000 tons of tomato paste to Krogers.
 Due to unexpected frosts in California, its tomato suppliers are unable to deliver the tomatoes required to manufacture the tomato paste.
 Or what if, as a result of the frost, tomato prices increase tenfold, making it unprofitable to manufacture the tomato paste?
 Is the frost an unforeseen contingency the non-occurrence of which was a basic assumption on which the contract was made which will excuse Hunts from its obligation to provide the tomato paste at the agreed-upon price?
 Read Comments 4 and 5 to § 2-615 and the following cases.

-Alamance County Bd. of Educ. v.
+Alamance County Bd.
+Of Educ. v.
 Bobby Murray Chevrolet, Inc.